-I am the COO at Ushahidi, where we help marganilized people raise their voice, and those who serve them to listen and respond better.
+I am the CEO at Ushahidi, where we help marganilized people raise their voice, and those who serve them to listen and respond better.
 We do this by building open source software for human rights reporting, crisis response, and government transparency.
 I was part of the founding team that built BRCK from within Ushahidi.
 BRCK aims to bring connectivity to the next 4 billion people.

 In 2012 I was selected as a Presidential Innovation Fellow, working with Todd Park - the Chief Technology Officer of the USA, where I worked on open data for international development.
 I stayed on after the fellowship as the first Chief Data Officer of USAID.
 It was thrilling, to say the least.
 I worked between the White House and USAID to develop tools and strategies for liberating data to fuel entrepreneurship and innovation to solve big problems around the world, more here.
 Along with the other fellows we helped to draft and get passed the Open Data Policy.

 I find creativity in the intersection of disciplines, so at one point I also helped start a robotics company.
 Through 2013 I was the Chief Executive Officer of Fellow Robots.

 I used to work for the Clinton Climate Initiative (CCI) throughout Asia and Australia, where I helped to craft business models that make clean energy financially feasible in emerging nations.
 I focused on solar in Malaysia, rural electrification in India, waste management in Indonesia, carbon capture and storage in Australia, and energy efficiency in Thailand.

 I attended Singularity University's 2011 Graduate Studies Program at NASA Ames.

 I live in that beautiful bay area on the East Coast of the Pacific Ocean.

 You can find out more about my work on my LinkedIn Profile.